AntiMicroX/antimicrox/README.md

 AntiMicro is currently in the official Fedora repository and can be installed with

-`sudo dnf install antimicro`
+`$ sudo dnf install antimicro`

-For Debian and Debian-based distributions, such as Mint and Ubuntu, please check the LibreGeek Repositories generously hosted by ProfessorKaos64:
+For Debian and Debian-based distributions, such as Mint, Ubuntu, and Steam OS, please check the LibreGeek Repositories generously hosted by ProfessorKaos64:

 [http://packages.libregeek.org/](http://packages.libregeek.org/)

 AntiMicro is currently available for Slackware via SlackBuilds, thanks to NK and Klaatu:

 [https://slackbuilds.org/result/?search=antimicro&sv=](https://slackbuilds.org/result/?search=antimicro&sv=)

-`# sbopkg -i antimicro`

 Ubuntu users may also check the antimicro page on Launchpad: